 31. Geek out over Stephen King with a tour of Bangor.

 Bangor is not only the city that he’s called home for a few decades, it’s also the inspiration for the fictional town of Derry.
-Fans of the fiction writer can take a tour (SK Tours of Maine) of many significant spots around town–including seeing the outside of his creepy house.
+Fans of the fiction writer can take a tour (SK Tours of Maine) of many significant spots around town—including seeing the outside of his (slightly creepy) house.

 32. Visit the last active Shaker community in the world.

 The Shakers were an offshoot of the religious group called Quakers, and they migrated to America in pursuit of religious freedom in the 1700s.
 Sadly, they experienced some persecution here as well, but survived and eventually grew in number to about 5,000.

 In 1783 the Sabbathday Lake Shaker Village was established in New Gloucester, Maine.
 Today it is the only active Shaker community remaining, and it is open to the public*, making it a truly unique place to visit in Maine.
 You can also explore some of the 1,800 acres of land on a guided nature hike.